sirius93/hashnode-blog/cl94zm6lc000f09mh5p9fcqc0.md

 The problem with using IP addresses is that IP addresses are not very easy to remember.
 For us humans, It is tough to remember numbers like `122.250.192.232` because we are more comfortable with names than numbers.

-So, It is easy to remember a name, something like `nandankumar.info` than a series of numbers i.e. `185.199.111.153`.
+So, It is easy to remember a name, something like `nandan.dev` than a series of numbers i.e. `185.199.111.153`.

 That is where Domain Name Systems (DNS) come into the picture.